HB413 Alabama 2018 Session

 - Juvenile sex offenders, notification provided to school of low-risk sex offender expanded to include local super of edu. and bd of edu., change in school required to be reported to local law enforcement by juvenile sex offender, state board of edu. required to develop and local boards to adopt, model policy for monitoring juvenile sex offenders in school, Secs.
 15-20A-27, 15-20A-30 am'd.

-This bill would require local law enforcement to notify the local superintendent of education and the local board of education, in addition to the principal, when a low-risk juvenile sex offender is planning to establish or has established a fixed residence within their jurisdiction, would require juvenile sex offenders to notify local law enforcement of any change in school attendance, and would provide that failure to comply with either constitutes a Class C felony.
+Key ProvisionsAI-generated summary using openai/gpt-5-nano on Feb 24, 2026.
+May contain errors — refer to the official bill text for accuracy.- Amends Sections 15-20A-27 and 15-20A-30 to require local law enforcement to notify the local superintendent of education and local board of education, in addition to the school principal, when a low-risk juvenile sex offender plans to establish or has established a fixed residence; requires offenders to notify LE of any changes in school attendance; violations can be Class C felonies.

 - Subjects